 - Traders

-- · Public servant
+- Public servant

 - Medium and large organization

 - Nonprofit organization

-2.6 History of Offinso Municipal Municipality
+2.10History of Offinso Municipal Municipality

-Offinso Municipality can be found in the Ashanti Region and it is a farming area in which half of the country's tomatoes are being produced from farmers at the Akomadan community in the Offinso North are the country's best.
+Offinso Municipal Municipality can be found in the Ashanti Region and it is a farming area in which half of the country's tomatoes are being produced from farmers at the Akomadan community in the Offinso North are the country's best.
 Most of the people at Offinso engage in farming and trading activities.
 They really contribute to the national income of Ghana.
-The indigenous people praise God for giving them much fertile land and much favorable weather conditions but the real problem there is that they are really poor.
+Last year 2012, the national best farmer and the Ashanti regional best farmer all came from Offinso Municipal Municipality.
+The indigenous people praise God for giving the much fertile land and much favorable weather conditions but the real problem there is that they are really poor.
 Most farmers think that peasant farming is the best because they fear that credit won't be available to them when they apply and others really think collateral is only way of accessing credit from the banks.